 The directed features are not included into combined direction of the Proxy Port by default.
-To include it set the Check Directed Features for Proxy Port Combined Direction property value to true in the Project Options dialog.
+To include it set the Include Directed Features into Combined Direction of Proxy Port property value to true in the Project Options dialog.

 If all features have direction "out" or "provided", the combined direction is "out".
 If all features have direction "in" or "required", the combined direction is "in".
 Otherwise the direction is "inout".

 The Direction property is available in tables, matrices, criteria selection dialogs, reports, and open API.

 Now directions of flow properties, Proxy and Full Ports can be easily identified in many places with help of direction prefixes.

 The flow property direction prefixes are now displayed: